gvwilson/sensibleadventures/cloudherd/cloudherd.md

 lifetime of odds and ends on top of the two-drawer dresser beside her bed.
 Her hand closed on the little brass lamp her father had given her when she had first started reading.
-She hadn't set it out that morning to recharge it, but the thumbnail-sized piece of dayglass inside it still gleamed when she opened its cover.
+She hadn't set it out that morning to recharge it, but the thumbnail-sized piece of dayglass inside it still gleamed with trapped sunlight when she opened its cover.

 She set it back on the dresser and fished under her pillow to pull out the knit dolls that lay there.
 Her father had made them when she was little, either to